Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Introduction

 In this work we demonstrate that mirror structures can drive a distinct regime, namely, mirror-induced anomalous diffusion that lies beyond both QLT and its nonlinear extensions.
 Rather than postulating a phenomenological memory kernel, we identify this behavior directly from first-principle test-particle dynamics in three-dimensional MHD turbulence.
 We introduce a guiding-center (GC) Langevin model in which mirror interactions enter as a deterministic drift in $\mu$, while gyroresonance is represented as a stochastic, Markovian diffusion term.
+This decomposition is intended to describe the regime in which mirror trapping and gyroresonance remain scale-separated.
 We show that this model accurately reproduces the test-particle results.
 At the ensemble level the Langevin model corresponds to a focused Fokker-Planck equation with a spatially varying focusing term, extending constant-focusing treatments \citep{1976Earl, 2014Tautz,2017Lasuik} to the multiscale, intermittent focusing, which is naturally produced by compressive turbulence.
 The combination of mirror effects and gyroresonant scattering has two linked consequences that regulates the global transport.
 First, it enables particles to traverse $\mu\simeq 0$ ($90^{\circ}$ barrier) via a deterministic drift.
 Second, because this drift within a local well is reversible and weakly accumulative, it can also confine particles in intermittent mirror wells, yielding heavy-tailed trapping times and thus non-Markovian, anomalous pitch-angle evolution.
 In this framework, particle transport is controlled by the competition between mirror trapping and gyroresonant decorrelation.
 By directly linking anomalous transport to a concrete microscopic mechanism, we aim to identify the conditions (e.g., Alfv{\'e}n Mach number $M_{\rm A}$) under which diffusive description are acceptable and explicit non-Markovian effects must be considered.
-It offers microscopic insights into CR transport across scales, from early-time propagation after escaping CR accelerators\citep{1974Earl, Prosekin2015,2021Recchia} to the formation of spatially extended nonthermal emission around accelerators\citep{abeysekara2017extended, aharonian2021extended, 2024LHAASOCygnus, 2019Liu}.
+It offers microscopic insights into CR transport across scales, from early-time propagation after escaping CR accelerators \citep{1974Earl, Prosekin2015,2021Recchia} to the formation of spatially extended nonthermal emission around accelerators \citep{abeysekara2017extended, aharonian2021extended, 2024LHAASOCygnus, 2019Liu}.